In-Context Learning Dynamics with Random Binary Sequences: Introduction

 \section{Introduction}

 Large language models (LLMs) achieve high performance on a wide variety of tasks they were not explicitly trained for, demonstrating complex, emergent capabilities~\citep{brown2020language, radford2019language, wei2022emergent, wei2023larger, wei2022chain, lu2023emergent, bommasani2021opportunities, wei2021finetuned, kojima2022large, pan2023rewards, pallagani2023understanding, li2022emergent}.
 In-context learning (ICL) describes how task-specific patterns of behavior are elicited in LLMs by different prompts (or \textit{contexts})~\citep{brown2020language, wei2022chain, dong2022survey, zhou2022least, wang2023large, shin2022effect, min_rethinking_2022, si2023measuring, xie_explanation_2022, zhang2023and}.
 Although no weight updates occur in ICL, different input contexts can activate, or re-weight, different latent algorithms in an LLM, analogous to updating model parameters to learn representations in traditional gradient descent learning methods~\citep{goldblum2023no, dai2023can, ahn2023transformers, von2023transformers, akyurek2022learning, li2023transformers}.
-Two seemingly equivalent prompts can, however, evoke very different behaviors in LLMs~\citep{si2023measuring}.
-ICL makes interpreting what representations in an LLM are being evoked by a given input more challenging than interpreting representations in task-specific language models, where the space of capabilities is more restricted and well-defined.
-Our central motivation is to interpret emergent capabilities and latent \textit{concepts} underlying complex behaviors in LLMs by analyzing in-context learning behavioral dynamics, without directly observing hidden unit activations or re-training models on varied datasets.
+However, two seemingly equivalent prompts can evoke very different behaviors in LLMs~\citep{si2023measuring}.
+ICL makes interpreting what representations in an LLM are being evoked by a given input more challenging than with task-specific language models, where the space of capabilities is more restricted and well-defined.